 Haiti Travel Warning

-The Department of State has issued this Travel Warning to inform U.S. citizens traveling to or living in Haiti about the security situation in Haiti.
-This replaces the Travel Warning dated December 28, 2012, to update information regarding the crime level, lack of adequate infrastructure - particularly in medical facilities - seasonal severe inclement weather, and limited police protection.
-The United Nations’ Stabilization Force for Haiti (MINUSTAH) remains in Haiti.
+The Department of State has issued this Travel Warning to inform U.S. citizens traveling to or living in Haiti concerning the lack of adequate emergency medical facilities and the security environment in Haiti.
+This replaces the Travel Warning dated March 12, 2014 and provides updated information regarding the changing nature of crime involving United States citizens in Haiti.

-The Department of State urges U.S. citizens to exercise caution when visiting Haiti.
+The Department of State urges U.S. citizens to exercise caution when visiting Haiti given Haiti’s weak emergency response infrastructure.
 Hundreds of thousands of U.S. citizens safely visit Haiti each year, but the poor state of Haiti’s emergency response network should be carefully considered when planning travel.
-Travelers to Haiti are encouraged to use organizations that have solid infrastructure, evacuation, and medical support options in place.
+Travelers to Haiti are encouraged to use organizations that have solid evacuation and medical support options in place.
 (Please see the Country Specific Information page for Haiti.)

-Haiti's infrastructure remains in poor condition and inadequate.
+Haiti's emergency management infrastructure remains in poor condition.
 Medical facilities, including ambulance services, are particularly weak.
 Some U.S. citizens injured in accidents and others with serious health concerns have been unable to find necessary medical care in Haiti and have had to arrange and pay for medical evacuation to the United States.
 We strongly encourage visitors to Haiti to obtain evacuation insurance.

-The Haitian National Police (HNP), with assistance from MINUSTAH, is responsible for keeping peace and rendering assistance.
-However, given the possibility and unpredictability of violent protests, its ability to assist U.S. citizens during disturbances is very limited.
+The United Nations’ Stabilization Mission in Haiti (MINUSTAH) remains in Haiti to support the activities of the Haitian National Police (HNP).
+The HNP, with assistance from MINUSTAH, is responsible for maintaining order and rendering assistance.
+However, given the possibility and unpredictability of spontaneous protests, their ability to assist U.S. citizens during disturbances is very limited.
 U.S. government-facilitated evacuations, such as the evacuation that took place from Haiti in 2010, occur only when no safe commercial alternatives exist.
 Please see our website for additional information on how the Department of State assists U.S. citizens during a crisis.